urin/moove/README.md

 - Displays file and directory names like [`ls`](https://man7.org/linux/man-pages/man1/ls.1.html) in a text editor.
 - You can edit the list as you want to operate.
 The order of lines corresponds to the original one.
 Empty lines will be ignored.
 - Operations are canceled if you close the editor without saving.
-- If a line starts with `//`, the file will be removed regardless modification of the remaining part of the line.
+- If a line starts with `//`, the file, directory and its contents will be removed regardless modification of the remaining part of the line.
-- Intermediate directories will be created if you modify its ancestor directories.
+- Destination directories will be created automatically.
 - In case of line number change or collision, asks whether to re-edit or abort.
-Aborts without asking if '--oops' is specified.
+Aborts without asking if `--oops` is specified.

 ### Configuration 🎚